daveprowse/prom-live/labs/lab-07/lab-07.md

   - *Bonus*: Check out the stress that is being imposed on the server housing your Kubernetes cluster.
 Use `top` or a similar program.
 At this point it should be working harder!

 ---
-*♥️  Shout out to the Prometheus Community! ♥️*
+*♥️  Shout out to the Prometheus Monitoring Community! ♥️*

 https://github.com/prometheus-community